Hydroponics isn’t a new method of farming.

 Wicks, like you’d use for a candle, connect the reservoir to the growing medium.

-The wicks soak up the water from the reservoir, using capillary action, to deliver the water to the plants’ roots.
+The wicks soak up the water from the reservoir with capillary action to deliver the water to the plants’ roots.

 Wick systems are very basic.